cran-task-views/Hydrology/hydrology.md

 -   <pkg>hyfo</pkg>: Focuses on data processing and visualization in hydrology and climate forecasting.
 Main function includes data extraction, data downscaling, data resampling, gap filler of precipitation, bias correction of forecasting data, flexible time series plot, and spatial map generation.
 It is a good pre- processing and post-processing tool for hydrological and hydraulic modellers.

 - <pkg>IDF</pkg>: Functions to read precipitation data from German weather service (DWD) files and Berlin station data from and additionally Intensity-duration-frequency (IDF) parameters can be estimated from a given data.frame containing a precipitation time series.
 IDF parameters are estimated on the basis of a duration-dependent generalised extreme value distribution and IDF curves based on these estimated parameters can be plotted.

+- <github>NEONScience/NEON-stream-discharge</github>: NEON Stage-Discharge Rating Curve.
+Instructions to set up a docker container which calculates the stage-discharge rating curve for a site and water year, developed using a Bayesian modeling technique.
+GitHub only package.

 -   <pkg>LPM</pkg>: Apply Univariate Long Memory Models, Apply Multivariate Short Memory Models To Hydrological Dataset, Estimate Intensity Duration Frequency curve to rainfall series.